Compound Planetary Gear

 -

-- torque transmission coefficient for the sun gear;
+— the torque transmission coefficient for the solar gear;

 -

-- torque transmission ratio for the planetary gear meshing with the sun gear.
+— the torque transmission coefficient for a planetary gear engaged with a solar gear.

-In the non-ideal case, (for more information, see Modelling of mechanical gears with losses).
+In an imperfect case (for more information, see the article Modeling of mechanical gears with losses).

 Assumptions and limitations